openminted/alvis-docker/documentation/InternalGuidelinev4.md

  3. Dockerfile creation
  4. Metadata creation
  5. Registration on on OMTD

+In below we emphasize on the few eminent parts of the process in a bit detail.

 #### 1. Dockerization
 The whole process of dockerizing a component or use case takes a list off steps one by one as described in below.